8 Week World of Wine Courses

 - Taste the world’s major white grape varieties – Sauvignon Blanc, Chardonnay, Riesling, Semillon, Viognier, Pinot Grigio, Chenin Blanc and others

-- Professional ISO tasting glasses, tasting notes and course notes are all provided.
+- Professional ISO tasting glasses, tasting notes and computer presentation are all provided.

-There is a charge, in addition to the £99 course fee, of £10 per evening payable on the night.
-Great value - the cost of the course still works out at just over £22 per evening.
-There also is an option to buy a gift voucher for £179 as a present for someone, which covers the full cost of the course (i.e. no further evening payments would be required)
+There is no further charge, in addition to the £199 course fee.
+Great value - the cost of the course works out at just less than £25 per evening and represents a saving of over £30 (compared to paying for each evening separately).
+There also is an option to buy a gift voucher for £199 as a present for someone, which covers the full cost of the course.

-3. Chile and Argentina – plus the importance of climate and weather
+2. Chile and Argentina – including Malbec, Carmenere and the importance of blends

-6. South Africa and USA – plus how to store wine and why
+6. France I – Burgundy, The Rhone Valley and how to store wine and why